-Having life insurance protection can be an important component of most any overall financial plan.
-This is because, without it, loved ones and survivors can be at risk of having to pay for debt and other obligations when a breadwinner passes away.
+Your financial plan cannot be considered complete without the addition of a life insurance policy.
+Because, without it, loved ones can be at risk of having to pay for debt and other obligations when a breadwinner passes away.
 This, in turn, could force those you care about to drastically change their lives.

 In many cases, those who apply for a life insurance policy are able to qualify for the coverage that they want and need.
 But, if you have certain health issues such as skin cancer, you could face some challenges during the insurance application process.